 Typically, teachers are in demand for urban and rural areas.
 Urban and poor communities will have the greatest need for teachers, with more than 700,000 additional teachers needed in the next decade.

-Urban communities also face the added challenge of retaining their teachers, who may be attracted to the higher salaries offered in wealthier suburb and school districts.
+Urban communities also face the added challenge of retaining their teachers, who may be attracted to the higher salaries offered in the wealthier suburb and school districts.

 The urban schools typically open schools with substitutes in the classroom because of the lack of available certified teachers.

-Some school district will pay a signing bonus or extra stipend as an incentive if the teacher agrees to teach in an inner city school or in a shortage area.
+Some school district will pay a signing bonus or extra stipend as an incentive if the teacher agrees to teach in an inner-city school or in a shortage area.

 If a teacher is trying to get a job along the Interstate 35 corridor, the competition will be fierce.
 The rural areas typically have difficulty attracting teachers because of their remoteness and lack of amenities.